thomasrribeiro/bci-tree/README.md

-We explore different ways of measuring brain activity non-invasively.
+We explore various non-invasive methods for measuring brain activity.

 Our first distinction is based on the type of brain activity being measured: